Blackpenguin46/cybernexacademy/docs/EMAIL_SETUP.md

 2. Use Resend's API to send batch emails
 3. Set up a scheduled function to send newsletters or updates

+## Fallback Behavior

+The system has been designed with fallbacks:

+1. If Supabase credentials are missing, the system will still attempt to send welcome emails
+2. If the Resend API key is missing, the system will return a success message but won't send emails
+3. Database errors won't prevent emails from being sent

 ## Security Considerations

 - The Row Level Security (RLS) policies ensure that only authenticated admin users can view the waitlist entries